Uncertainty-Aware Robust Learning on Noisy Graphs: Abstract

 \section{Abstract}

-Graph neural networks have shown impressive capabilities in solving various graph learning tasks, particularly excelling in node classification.
-However, their effectiveness can be hindered by the challenges arising from the widespread existence of noisy measurements associated with the topological or nodal information present in real-world graphs.
-These inaccuracies in observations can corrupt the crucial patterns within the graph data, ultimately resulting in undesirable performance in practical applications.
-To address these issues, this paper proposes a novel uncertainty-aware graph learning framework motivated by distributionally robust optimization.
+Graph neural networks (GNNs) have excelled in various graph learning tasks, particularly node classification.
+However, their performance is often hampered by noisy measurements in real-world graphs, which can corrupt critical patterns in the data.
+To address this, we propose a novel uncertainty-aware graph learning framework inspired by distributionally robust optimization.
 Specifically, we use a graph neural network-based encoder to embed the node features and find the optimal node embeddings by minimizing the worst-case risk through a minimax formulation.
 Such an uncertainty-aware learning process leads to improved node representations and a more robust graph predictive model that effectively mitigates the impact of uncertainty arising from data noise.
-Our experimental result shows that the proposed framework achieves superior predictive performance compared to the state-of-the-art baselines under various noisy settings.
+Our experimental results demonstrate superior predictive performance over baselines across noisy scenarios.